chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_be.rst

 =====================================================
 Congratulations, the |chef server| is installed in a scaled back end configuration.

-Using GRE Tunnels
+Using GRE tunnels
 =====================================================
 Occasionally, a GRE tunnel will be required to handle the |vrrp| traffic.
-To accomplish this, set the following in ``/var/opt/opscode/keepalived/bin/tunnel.sh`` on the backend server that will be used for bootstrapping:
+To accomplish this, set the following in ``/var/opt/opscode/keepalived/bin/tunnel.sh`` on the back-end server that will be used for bootstrapping:

 .. code-block:: bash